Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

   - <b>February 2006:</b> Enhance modularization of base information (Not-ProcessData parts from 11783-7) - this will be finished for release 1.2.2
   - <b>January 2006:</b> Periodic Source Adress (SA) request sending to get early cleanup of stale nodes in monitor list
   - <b>18.1.2006:</b> Virtual Terminal Client<br>
     - Now supporting correct scaling of the button-contents!
+(Each bThe layered structure is described by the following diagram: inline_dotgraph_1
-(Each button has its own scaling-factor/centering-offset as the border is always 4 absolute 4 pixel, independent of how the object-pool will be scaled!)
+Information on Obligatory Elemutton has its own scaling-factor/centering-offset as the border is always 4 absolute 4 pixel, independent of how the object-pool will be scaled!)
       <b>ATTENTION: Please REBUILD vt2iso and RERUN it on your project's XML-definition, the initAllObjects function in the generated -functions.inc has changed!!<br>
     - Also new due to this slightly different scaling in the buttons: Don't use the same fontattributes-object in the datamask AND a button.
 Also (from a strict point of view) don't use the same fontattributes-object in different-sized buttons (as they all got a slightly different scaling-factor)!!!</b><br>
     - Please recheck all your fixed-bitmaps in your projects (if using any), because the scaling-routine has slightly changed, which may result in size-differences by 1 pixel - this may lead to NOT finding a matching fixed-bitmap anymore!